sonatype/helm3-charts/README.md

 To test Helm Charts locally you will need to follow the next steps:

 1. Install docker, helm, kubectl, and [minikube](https://minikube.sigs.k8s.io/docs/start/), if you don't already have it on your local workstation.
+    * You could also use docker with k8s enabled instead of minikube.
+You don't need both.
 2. Start up minikube: `minikube start`
 3. Confirm minikube is up and running: `minikube status`
 4. List the existing pods in the cluster: `kubectl get pods`  (There should not be anything listed at this point.)
 5. Install the helm chart in any of these ways:
-    * From a copy of the source: `helm install iq {path/to/your/helm3-charts}/charts/nexus-iq`
+    * From a copy of the source: `helm install iq {path/to/your/helm3-charts}/charts/nexus-iq --wait`
     * From our production online repo: Add our helm repo locally as instructed at https://sonatype.github.io/helm3-charts/
 6. List installed servers with helm: helm list
-7. Watch the server start in kubernetes by repeatedly running: `kubectl get pods`
+7. Watch the server start in kubernetes by running: `kubectl get pods`
 8. Use the pod name you get from last command to follow the console logs: `kubectl logs -f iq-nexus-iq-server-xxx`
 9. Confirm expected version numbers in those logs.
 10. Forward a localhost port to a port on the running pod: `kubectl port-forward iq-nexus-iq-server-xxx 8070`